-- 2.4.11 The approach of the intended supplier of RDF feedstock will be to secure Letters of Intent post financial close stage of the project from waste producers who best meet the specification of feedstock for the Facility. - 2.4.12 There is also potential for the Facility to accept residual household waste from the Slippery Gowt Transfer Station operated by Lincolnshire County Council (LCC).
+- 2.4.13 The approach of the intended supplier of RDF feedstock will be to secure Letters of Intent post financial close stage of the Facility from waste producers who best meet the specification of feedstock for the Facility. - 2.4.14 There is also potential for the Facility to accept residual household waste from the Slippery Gowt Transfer Station (TS) operated by Lincolnshire County Council (LCC).
 This receives all of the residual household waste from Boston Borough Council (BBC) and South Holland District Council (SHDC) areas, and some residual household waste from East Lindsey Council area.
-This waste is bulked and transferred to the North Hykeham facility at Lincoln, which is an EfW incineration facility operated on behalf of LCC.
-This facility is close to capacity.
-SHDC, BBC and LCC have raised interest in the potential for the Facility to receive 'black bag' waste sourced from South Lincolnshire.
-This would be subject to agreement between the Applicant and the Waste Disposal Authority (LCC). - 2.4.13 The residual household waste would have to be baled and wrapped before transfer.
+This waste is bulked at the Slippery Gowt TS then transferred to the North Hykeham facility at Lincoln, which is an EfW incineration facility operated on behalf of LCC.
+SHDC, BBC and LCC have raised interest in the potential for the Facility to receive residual household waste from Slippery Gowt TS.
+This would be subject to agreement between the Applicant and the Waste Disposal Authority (LCC). - 2.4.15 The residual household waste from Slippery Gowt TS would have to be baled and wrapped before transfer.
 However, this would result in additional reduction in emissions from transportation of the waste further afield if the Facility receives this waste.